Polyurethane: The Ultimate Guide

 Plaster coving is a classic choice for those seeking a traditional finish.
 It offers excellent details and can be customised to match intricate designs.
 It also is resistant to shrinking, shifting and warping with temperature changes, that can sometimes occur with synthetic materials.
 Polyurethane, on the other hand, offers a similar look but is lighter weight.

-While Keaney’s specialises in plaster coving, which is considered the premium option, polyurethane provides a more affordable and lower-maintenance alternative.
+While Keaney’s specialises in plaster coving, which is considered the premium option, polyurethane provides a lower-maintenance alternative.

 Polyurethane vs. Wood Coving